microsoft/golazo/docs/wip-and-flow.md

 - Column Limits: All intermediate columns have numeric limits sized to team capacity.
 If the next column is full you _stop_ and help a ticket ahead of you finish.
 The execution columns should sum to 1.5 \* Team Size as a starting point.
 - Interrupt Rail Limit: Only one active Interrupt at a time.
-Others wait in Ready; protects the Planned rail from interruptions.
+Others wait in Ready which protects the Planned rail from interruptions.
 - Swarm Handling: Swarm items temporarily override individual limits.
 Once stabilized, excess helpers peel off.